oasisprotocol/old-docs/src/operators/stake-management.md

   You will need to set it up as described in our [Ledger docs] and set the following flags:

-  * `--signer ledger`: Specifies use of the Ledger signer.
+  * `--signer.backend ledger`: Specifies use of the Ledger signer.
   * `--signer.ledger.address`: The `Oasis App Address` that identifies the Ledger device you want to use for signing.